 What an engineering manager does is to direct, plan and coordinate activities, while supervising a team of engineers.
 It’s juggling people management, project management and technical knowledge to deliver the right product, the right way.

-And is quite like product development—you do need to know the specs well (duties), build a roadmap (planning and scheduling), negotiate and allocate resources (people, budgets, tools), make sure the result (tracked performance) meets the specific client’s needs (company’ business goals), debug and update (unblock and support engineers).
+And is quite like product development—you do need to know the specs well (duties), build a roadmap (planning and scheduling), negotiate and allocate resources (people, budgets, tools), make sure the result (tracked performance) meets the specific client’s needs (company’ business goals), debug and update (unblock and support engineers), and manage development teams.

 Here’s an overview of the most common tasks and duties that usually come with the software management job: